opendp/opendp/docs/source/user/limitations.rst

 Privacy Concerns
 ----------------

 As a work in progress, OpenDP has some known privacy concerns.
 These vulnerabilities can have a significant impact on some applications, so you should carefully consider them when using OpenDP.

 * Floating point issues: There are situations where OpenDP generates noise using native machine representations.
   This has the known issue of porous floating point output, resulting in `attacks <https://www.microsoft.com/en-us/research/wp-content/uploads/2012/10/lsbs.pdf>`_ where privacy can be violated.
+  See :ref:`floating-point` for additional comments.

 * Side channel attacks: OpenDP is not robust to some side channel attacks.
-These include things like timing attacks, cache effects, etc. These may make it possible for an attacker to obtain information outside the intended interfaces of OpenDP functions, violating privacy.
+  These include things like timing attacks, cache effects, etc.
+  These may make it possible for an attacker to obtain information outside the intended interfaces of OpenDP functions, violating privacy.

 We know that these issues are critical for a privacy library, and are formulating plans to address them.
 Until then, *we strongly recommend that you not yet use OpenDP for any privacy-critical applications*.